 If data falls within the definitions covered by the GDPR a privacy notice will need to be provided to a data subject when or before personal data is collected if being collected directly from the data subject or if obtained by a third party and before contacting the data subject.
 Otherwise a privacy notice should be provided to the data subject within a reasonable time (maximum of one month) after receipt of the personal data by a third party and also before disclosing data received from a third party to another third party.

-If you have not done so already you will need to review privacy notices to ensure that they are sufficiently transparent, which includes:
+If you have not done so already you will need to regularly review your privacy notices to ensure that they are sufficiently transparent, which includes:

 Under the GDPR you will also need to provide a data subject with any information you receive about them from a third party (unless there is an exemption).
 In this situation your privacy notice to the data subject will need to include all of the above but also describe the personal data categories and where you received the personal data from.